The members

 Germany site url: http://www.photozirkel.de/

-site status: inactive (old html code)
+ring status: inactive (old html code)

 Wilfried Zirkel, born in 1939.
 I have been pursuing photography